godwars2/godwars2.github.io/powers/ride_the_storm.md

 rank 8 you get Resist Energy (shock).
 At rank 10 you get Shockshield.
 Your rank is also used to determine the strength of your Invisibility and Detect Invisibility spells.

+Each world has its own spirit plane, so make sure you are in the Nexus first, then you will need to type 'ride' to transport yourself.

+On the spirit plane you will find age 100 hare, gazelle and lion spirits in mountains, age 200 eel and shark spirits in water, age 300 raven, fox and bear spirits in forests, age 400 rhino and mammoth spirits in swamps and age 500 cobra spirits in deserts.

+You can also kill a wild boar in the Sacred Hill task for its spirit.